PasiSa/pasque/README.md

 **Starting the example server:**

-    cargo run --bin psq-server -- -i 10.76.0.1/24
+    cargo run --bin psq-server

 The example server listens to UDP port 443 for incoming HTTP/3 and QUIC connections (use `-a` option to change the address and port to bind).
-`-i` option enables the IP tunnel at given IP address.
 Clients are allocated IP addresses from the given IP network, hence also the prefix length is given.

 The server needs a JSON configuration file that gives links to files containing TLS certificate and private key are given in a JSON configuration file.
 The